 - Low blood sugar: Even if you do not have diabetes, your heart can react with palpitations when your blood sugar is low.

 - Bedtime snacks: What you eat also affects your heart.
 Sugary foods, chocolate, and super salty foods or those with monosodium glutamate (MSG) can make it feel like your heart is racing.

-- Medicines: Certain prescription and over-the-counter medicines, including those taken for allergies, may be the culprit.
+- Medicines: Certain prescription and over-the-counter medicines, including those taken for allergies, can cause heart palpitations.

 How Can I Keep My Heart From Racing at Night?

-Consider if any of these common causes of nighttime heart palpitations could be affecting you and try to address the issues.
+Consider if any of these common causes of nighttime heart palpitations could be affecting you and try to address the issue.

 If you think your eating habits may be responsible, watch what you eat and drink late in the day and early evening and opt for healthier snacks or herbal tea.